 Every type of hair can benefit from using a leave-in conditioner.
 Dry, frizzy, and damaged hair types should definitely be using a leave-in conditioner spray after every wash, as well as a deep moisturizing treatment like Split Fix™ Hair Mask at least once per week.

 Curly and textured hair has a natural tendency towards dryness, so these hair types can also benefit from regular use of a leave-in conditioner for dry hair.
 It is a great product for refreshing your curls in between wash days too!
+Tip: mix some water and leave-in conditioner in a fine mist spray bottle and mist it on your curls to provide the optimal level of hydration and rejuvenate your curl pattern.

 Even fine and thin hair can benefit from a leave-in conditioner spray with heat protectant qualities, since this hair type is very susceptible to damage from heat styling.